 Do you feel that, when looking back on any of that commercials, that you guys got wrong or that aren't up to today's progress?

 One of things we're working on is our reach.
-Our ads are geared toward kids ages six to twelve, so TV is still a prime spot for a lot of them, and we do have programs on family-friendly YouTube channels and such.
+Our ads are geared towards kids ages 6-12, so TV is still a prime spot for a lot of them, and we do have programs on family-friend YouTube channels and such.

 Right.
-I saw these commercials on YTV, in between my favorite cartoons.
+I saw these commercials on YTV, in between my favourite cartoons.

 Totally.
 You would have saw the after-school special, Health Rock?
 Do you remember that?

 Oh yeah, that was a big one in class.
-Did you have a favorite commercial?
+Did you have a favourite commercial?

 Wow, you really know these.
 I'm honestly so impressed.
 I'm going to have to keep you in mind if we do any feedback on some of our past work.